infer-actively/pymdp/CONTRIBUTING.md

   are welcome!

 ##### A Brief Note On Licensing
 Often, python code for an algorithm of interest already exists.
-In the interest of avoiding repeated reinvention of the wheel, we welcome code from other sources being integrated into `inferactively`.
+In the interest of avoiding repeated reinvention of the wheel, we welcome code from other sources being integrated into `pymdp`.
 If you are doing this, we ask that you be explicit and transparent about where the code came from and which license it is released under.
 The safest thing to do is copy the license from the original code into the header documentation of your file.
 For reference, this software is [licensed under MIT](https://github.com/tlarock/netrd/blob/master/LICENSE).

 ## Setup
 Before starting your contribution, you need to complete the following instructions once.
-The goal of this process is to fork, download and install the latest version of `inferactively`.
+The goal of this process is to fork, download and install the latest version of `pymdp`.

 1. Log in to GitHub.

 2. Fork this repository by pressing 'Fork' at the top right of this page.
 This will lead you to 'github.com/<your_account>/infer-actively'.
-We refer to this as your personal fork (or just 'your fork'), as opposed to this repository (github.com/alec-tschantz/infer-actively), which we refer to as the 'upstream repository'.
+We refer to this as your personal fork (or just 'your fork'), as opposed to this repository (github.com/infer-actively/pymdp), which we refer to as the 'upstream repository'.

 3. Clone your fork to your machine by opening a console and doing